skirmess/chat-color-sync/ChatColorSync/readme.txt

 *** Changelog

+Version 8
+ * Updated TOC for WoW 4.0.1

 Version 7
  * Replaced static list of channels to sync with a function that gets all channels available and syncs all but REPLY.